First, let’s not get this twisted.

 Vishen Lakhiani

 Notice how he said, “within a proper marketing framework”.
-This is typically what some marketers and business owners who aren’t as experienced in creating SEO content lack.
+This is usually what many marketers and business owners who aren’t as experienced in creating SEO content lack.

 1. Focusing Too Much on Keyword Density